kazuya-yamazaki/Interactive-Multimodel-Explorer/README.md

   * Python3
   * Python packages to decode your NWP product of interest (ex. pygrib, netCDF4)
   * A web server (ex.
 NGINX, Apache) which can serve pre-gzipped files using the "Content-Encoding: gzip" header
-  * [Emscripten](https://emscripten.org/), which compiles some client-side codes to a WebAssembly binary (this can alternatively be installed to your laptop)

 ### Client
 * Charts are rendered interactively on modern web browsers.
 Works on recent versions of Chrome, Edge, Firefox, and Safari.